Neurogenetics Curriculum

 • PIK3CA, MTOR, AKT3 somatic mutations in neural progenitors: cause focal cortical dysplasia (FCD type II) and hemimegalencephaly — detected by deep sequencing of resected brain tissue (VAF often 1–20%)

-• Sturge-Weber syndrome: somatic GNAQ p.R183Q mutation in cephalic neural crest cells; VAF in brain endothelium ~10–15%; absent from blood in most cases
+• Sturge-Weber syndrome: somatic activating GNAQ p.R183Q mutation arising in early embryonic precursor cells; mutant cells are found primarily in vascular endothelium of affected tissue and in adjacent brain; VAF in brain endothelium ~10–15%; absent from blood in most cases

 • McCune-Albright syndrome: GNAS somatic activating mutation; fibrous dysplasia, café-au-lait spots, precocious puberty — severity correlates with proportion of affected cells